-Shareholders may nominate candidates for election to the Board of Directors who will be considered by the Board Structure and Policy Committee.
+Shareholders may nominate candidates for election to the Board of Directors who will be considered by the Board Governance Committee.
 Recommendations should be made in writing and addressed to the Committee in care of the Secretary of the Company at the Company's corporate headquarters.
-The By-laws provide that timely notice must be received by the Secretary not less than 60 days prior to the date of the Annual Meeting of Shareholders, the first Tuesday in May of each year.
-The nominations must set forth (i) the name, age, business and $\ensuremath{\,^{\text{residential}}}$ addresses and $\ensuremath{\,^{\text{principal}}}$ occupation or employment of each nominee proposed in such notice; (ii) the name and address of the shareholder giving the notice, as it appears in the Company's stock register; (iii) the number of shares of capital stock of the Company which are beneficially owned by each such nominee and by such shareholder; and (iv) such other information concerning each such nominee as would be required under the rules of the Securities and Exchange Commission in a proxy statement soliciting proxies for the election of such nominee.
+The By-laws provide that timely notice must be received by the Secretary not less than 90 days prior to the anniversary of the date of the Annual Meeting of Shareholders, the first Tuesday in May of each year.
+The nominations must set forth (i) the name, age, business and residential addresses and principal occupation or employment of each nominee proposed in such notice; (ii) the name and address of the shareholder giving the notice, as it appears in the Company's stock register; (iii) the number of shares of capital stock of the Company which are beneficially owned by each such nominee and by such shareholder; and (iv) such other information concerning each such nominee as would be required under the rules of the Securities and Exchange Commission in a proxy statement soliciting proxies for the election of such nominee.
 Such notice must also include a signed consent of each such nominee to serve as a director of the Company, if elected.